ashwinnkal/Chemical-Plant-Inspector/SLAM/README.md

   4. "pip3 install transforms3d"
   5. "sudo apt install ros-humble-gazebo-ros-pkgs"
       - This is to follow the README.md file in the "SLAM" folder
+   6. "sudo apt install ros-humble-robot-localization"
+      - The simulation's in the "SLAM" folder, depend on this
+   7. "sudo apt install ros-humble-nav2-bringup"

 3. **Build the workspace:**
    ```sh